Für Elise: Music

 The piece can be heard as a five-part rondo in the form A-B-A-C-A. It is in A minor and in 3/8 time.
 It begins with the refrain (A), a flowing melody in binary form marked Poco moto (literally "a little motion", a marking that appears nowhere else in Beethoven's works), with an arpeggiated accompaniment.
-The unaccompanied oscillation between the dominant E and its chromatic lower neighbor D-sharp that begins the melody has become one of the most recognizable openings in classical music, but it also serves as a main topic of musical discussion.
+The unaccompanied oscillation between the dominant E and its chromatic lower neighbor D♯ that begins the melody has become one of the most recognizable openings in classical music, but it also serves as a main topic of musical discussion.

 The digression at measure 9 glances at the relative major before returning to the original theme and key, preceded by a prolongation of the dominant, E, that extends the opening lower-neighbor oscillation.
-The pitch outline of these bars, E-F-E-D-C-B, i.e. an upper-neighbor ascent to F5 followed by a descending scale, also forms the basis of the two episodes, B and C, thus unifying the piece.
+The pitch outline of these bars, E-F-E-D-C-B, i.e. an upper-neighbor ascent to F_{5} followed by a descending scale, also forms the basis of the two episodes, B and C, thus unifying the piece.
 The B section that begins in bar 23 is in the submediant, F major.
 Its theme begins by tracing the above outline in somewhat elaborated fashion and modulates to the dominant, followed by 32nd-note runs repeating a cadential progression in C major in a codetta-like passage.

-(The chordal three-note upbeats in the left hand are anticipated by the transition to this episode in bar 22.)
+The chordal three-note upbeats in the left hand are anticipated by the transition to this episode in bar 22.
 This suggests a rather expansive form, but Beethoven suddenly returns to the dominant of A minor in bar 34, once again lingering on E and its lower neighbor and leading to an exact repeat of the A section.
 Although another nominal episode follows (C) at bar 59, it does not leave the tonic and is rather coda-like, unfolding over a tonic pedal and emphatically cadencing in the home key.
 Once again, there are unifying relationships with previous material.

 The melody retraces the descending outline alluded to earlier, and the cadence in bars 66–67 is an augmented version of the theme's cadence in bars 7–8.
 After a glance at a Neapolitan harmony (B-flat major) and a cadence at bar 76 that brings the music to a complete halt for the only time, an ascending A minor arpeggio and a chromatic descent over two octaves follows, sort of a cadenza in tempo, leading to a final repetition of the A section.
 The piece concludes without a postlude.

 Kopitz presents the finding by the German organ scholar Johannes Quack that the letters that spell Elise can be decoded as the first three notes of the piece.
 Because E♭ is called Es in German and pronounced "S", we have E–(L)–(I)–S–E: E–(L)–(I)–E♭–E, which by enharmonic equivalence sounds the same as the written notes E–(L)–(I)–D♯–E.